Sefton Children’s Trust

 Sefton Children’s Trust was started in 1984 by a group of foster mothers who wanted their foster children to have the same experiences as their peers.
 Over the past 40 years, Sefton Children’s Trust has grown to what we see today.
 We take Sefton children on a week-long educational and physical residential experience to let them learn about teamwork, healthy eating, environmental sustainability and, most importantly, fun.

-We outline a three-year program for Sefton families which gives access to experiences that they deserve
+We outline a three-year program for Sefton families which gives access to experiences that they deserve.

-Our Summer Residential
+Our Residential

 For the past 40 years, Sefton Children’s Trust has taken Sefton Children on a week-long residential.